-- Comply with local building and housing codes
+Comply with local building and housing codes

 Do whatever is necessary to keep the unit in fit and habitable condition

 Maintain in good, safe working order all electrical, plumbing, sanitary, HVAC, and other facilities or appliances he has provided, and promptly repair them when you notify him in writing (except in case of emergencies)

 Keep all common areas in safe condition

 Provide smoke detectors

 The tenant must:

 Keep the rental unit clean and safe

 Dispose of trash and garbage in a clean and safe manner

 Pay rent as promised and otherwise comply with the lease terms

-- Not damage or let anyone else damage the property
+Not damage or let anyone else damage the property

-- Comply with any duties imposed by local building and housing codes
+Comply with any duties imposed by local building and housing codes

-- Replace batteries in smoke detectors as needed
+Replace batteries in smoke detectors as needed

-- Leave the unit clean at the end of the lease and in as good condition as when you moved in, except for normal wear-and-tear
+Leave the unit clean at the end of the lease and in as good condition as when you moved in, except for normal wear-and-tear

-Q: I’m renting on a month-to-month basis.
-What notice must I give to terminate my lease?A: Month-to-month tenancies have no specified termination date and may be terminated by either the landlord or the tenant giving a 30-day notice to the other, as specified in the lease from the anniversary date.
+Month-to-month tenancies have no specified termination date and may be terminated by either the landlord or the tenant giving a 30-day notice to the other, as specified in the lease from the anniversary date.

 Not necessarily.
 Many tenants assume that their belongings are protected under the landlord’s insurance.
 But unless the fire or theft was the result of a negligent act by the landlord, he is not responsible for your loss.
 Therefore, it is generally a good idea for you to purchase renter’s insurance for your protection.

 No. Do not rely on a prior oral agreement with the landlord.
 To make it “legal,” have it written into the lease and initialed by both of you.

-Q: My landlord just sold the property I’m renting to someone else.
-Can the new owner evict me?A: Probably not.
+Probably not.
 If you are a tenant in possession of the property, the law presumes that the purchaser is aware of your tenancy, and requires that purchaser to honor your lease.
 However, you could be evicted if you agreed in your lease that you would vacate the premises upon the sale of the property.